InsightDataScience/flask-sample-app/README.md

 3. [Simple FLASK_APP](#a-simple-flask_app)

 ### Installation
+It's recommended to do this on a new EC2 instance.
+So do spin up a new one if you don't have one yet.

 The installation steps are mentioned below.
 All these are based on this [page](https://flask.palletsprojects.com/en/1.1.x/installation/#create-an-environment).

 * Clone this Github repo